HimayaRanaweera/FineWise/README.md

-FineWise – Personal Finance Tracker
+# FineWise

-A mobile app developed using Kotlin in Android Studio for managing personal finances.
-It allows users to track income and expenses, set budgets, and visualize spending through pie charts.
-Data is securely stored using SharedPreferences, with features for backup, restore, and export.
-Built as part of my MAD Lab Test 2, the app offers a clean UI and practical tools for effective financial management.
+FineWise is a Kotlin-based personal finance tracker app developed using Android Studio.
+It allows users to track income and expenses, visualize spending, and manage budgets efficiently.
+The app uses SharedPreferences for secure local data storage.

+## Features
+- Track income and expenses
+- View pie charts for spending categories
+- Set monthly budgets and get alerts
+- Export and restore data

+Built as part of the Mobile Application Development Lab (Test 2).